-Eligible applicants are limited to nonprofit organizations, including faith- and community-based organizations, institutions of higher learning, and consortiums with demonstrated organization and community-based experience working with American Indian and Alaska Native communities.
-Tribal nonprofit organizations and public agencies are also eligible, including tribal colleges and universities and tribal consortiums.
+Eligible applicants are nonprofit organizations and for-profit organizations (including tribal organizations), institutions of higher education (including tribal institutions of higher education), as well as faith-based and community organizations and consortiums with demonstrated organization and community-based experience working with American Indian and Alaska Native communities.
+For-profit organizations must agree to forgo any profit or management fee.